 With public pressure to reduce drug spending, payers are increasingly using formulary tools to help manage market access.
 This article examines factors driving the success of market access strategies.

-Deloitte analyzed the branded portfolios of the largest 19 biopharma companies (by revenue) and the level of competition (branded and generic, direct and indirect) and the formulary tier position for each product.
+Deloitte analysed the branded portfolios of the largest 19 biopharma companies (by income) and the level of competition (branded and generic, direct and indirect) and the formulary tier position for each product.
 Interestingly, we found that formulary positioning appears to be driven by competition in some TAs (metabolic, cardiovascular, central nervous system, and gastrointestinal), but not others (oncology, infectious disease, immunology, and respiratory).

 Some of these dynamics could change as a result of ongoing discussions about reducing the influence of rebates on market access at both federal policymaking and private sector levels.
 Some private payers are already establishing strategies to reduce the influence of rebates on market access by passing on rebates at the point of sale or creating new formulary types, but it is yet to be seen how this could impact pricing and market access.

-Favorable formulary positioning alone does not always dictate ultimate product performance and profitability.
+Favourable formulary positioning alone does not always dictate ultimate product performance and profitability.
 The cost and benefits of market access strategies such as rebating, value-based contracting, or patient services should be carefully considered.
-In addition, several tools can be leveraged to overcome payer pharmacy benefit designs and less favorable tiering.
+In addition, several tools can be leveraged to overcome payer chemist’s shop benefit designs and less favourable tiering.
 Market access leaders should develop sophisticated decision-making and analytics capabilities to track market dynamics as they evolve to help build the business case for investing in specific market access strategies.

 We scored 286 products according to their competitive intensity (branded, generic, direct, and indirect competitors) and formulary positioning (weighted score for percentage of covered populations under each tier level, or not covered).
 The formulary data was current as of September 2018.
 The higher the competitive intensity score (x-axis in the figures throughout this article), the more competitive pressure the product faces.
 The higher the formulary score (y-axis), the greater the percentage of the population covered under higher formulary tiers and/or do not have coverage.